 |Presentation Attendee Joins

 |A presentation has ended.

 By default, a Server Event Alert will be triggered if any events matching the alert's selected event types occur.
 Event filtering allows you to specify which events should trigger the alert and which should be ignored.
 The filtering configuration appears as follows:

 Each filter is presented on a line.
 Only a single filter needs to match for the event to be processed.
 Each event contains a set of standard information (such as the time it was generated) and a set of event-specific information.
 Any of these fields can be used to filter on.

-Alerts can be configured to perform an action when an event is processed.
-This allows you to configure how the server should process the event information, or how you wish to be notified of the event.
+Alerts can be configured to perform actions when a selected trigger event occurs.
+The Actions Configuration allows you to control how the server processes the event information, and how you wish to be notified of the event.
 For example, you might wish to log information to a file on disk, or send an email to a technician.
 There are currently four actions that can be taken:

 - Send an Email

 - Send to Web Site